-Older women are more likely to suffer from symptoms of depression and remain depressed for a longer period of time than men, a new study shows.
+A new study shows that older women are more likely to suffer from symptoms of depression and remain depressed for longer than men.

-Depression in the elder is a disease that causes older adults to feel sad, to lose interest in activities, to withdraw from others and to have little energy, it’s different from normal feelings of sadness or grief that an elderly person might feel.
+Depression in the elder is a disease that causes older adults to feel sad, lose interest in activities, withdraw from others, and have little energy.
+It’s different from normal feelings of sadness or grief that an elderly person might feel.

 Depression in elderly people often goes untreated because many people think that depression is a normal part of aging and a natural reaction to chronic illness.